Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- Brown's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Brown's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Giving up 111.6 points per contest, the Suns are the sixth-ranked squad in the league on defense.
+- On defense, the Suns have given up 111.6 points per contest, which is sixth-best in the league.

-- On the boards, the Suns are 11th in the NBA, conceding 42.9 rebounds per game.
+- Giving up 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.

 Bruce Brown vs. the Suns